 Grant requests for student summer support should add the cost of the employer’s FICA share at 7.65 percent.
 Full-time students are exempt from FICA withholding during the academic year.

-Principal investigators/program directors (PI/PDs) are responsible for making summer on-campus housing arrangements as needed for student research assistants.
+Principal investigators/program directors (PI/PDs) are responsible for making summer on-campus housing arrangements, as needed, for student research assistants.
 Contact the Office of Residential Life, as soon as possible.
-The cost of summer housing and board (currently estimated at $160/week) is sometimes contributed by the College when students’ stipends are paid by a grant.
+The cost of summer housing and board (currently estimated at $165/week) is sometimes contributed by the college when students’ stipends are paid by a grant.

-The College’s rate for mileage reimbursement is $0.575/mile; grant requests should not exceed this rate.
+The college’s rate for mileage reimbursement is $0.625/mile; grant requests should not exceed this rate.
 All budgeted travel charges should be based on reasonable and customary costs.